 Most of the camera options cost more than the drone, which is actually my initial point about Autel drones: for a reasonable price you can enjoy a solid and functional hobby drone, then spend a little more to get high-performance cameras and put your drone to work.
 Hobby pilot or commercial inspection professionals can be the same person.

-Check out the Autel Robotics X-Star Premium for $1149 on Amazon today.
-It often sells for around $800, watch for sales.
+Check out the Autel Robotics X-Star Premium for $689 on Amazon today.
+This is one vendor, most have been selling for $1050+ these days.

 Autel drones wrap-up